gaurish/sendgrid_webhook_lamdba/README.md

 $ cat event.json | apex invoke --logs webhook
 ```

-The above command will POS the contents to `event.json` file to lambda & execute the function.
+The above command will POST the contents to `event.json` file to lambda & execute the function.
 The logs of the execution will be available in the terminal itself. so it doesn't require you to leave the terminal.

 ## Steps to contribute: